Pradumnasaraf/DevOps/docs/git/introduction.md

 slug: "/git"
 ---

-Git is a distributed version control system that is used to track changes in source code during software development.
-It is designed to coordinate work among programmers, but it can be used to track changes in any set of files.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows.
+Git is a distributed version control system used to track changes in files, especially source code.
+It helps individuals and teams work on the same project without losing history, overwriting each other's work, or guessing what changed.

+In practice, Git helps you:

+- keep a history of your work
+- create branches to try changes safely
+- review changes before merging them
+- roll back when something goes wrong

 ### What's next?

-- [commands](./commands.md) - Learn about the commands that you can use with Git.
+- [Commands](./commands.md) - Learn the Git commands you will use most often.
 - [Learning Resources](./learning-resources.md) - Learn more about Git with these resources.